niek-sidn/hsm_workshop/Slide05b.md

 Security: small or bigger attack surface? lowest number of services/open ports?\
 Security: tamperproofness\
 Support: Do we get premium support or are we "just one of many customers".\
-Support: education available to keep you up-to-date?
+Support: Documentation/education available to keep you up-to-date?
 Best practise guides?\
 Support: help available, and under what conditions?
 24x7x356?
 How fast?\
 Support: can bugfixes be submitted in an acceptable way, and will the be acted upon?\
 Support: on-line knowledge base, or all questions "call support"\